Writing Conference Grant Proposals

 - Your role in the presentation: Conference Grants are for presentations that you are leading.
 If you have co-authors, include a clear discussion of the the extent of your individual role in presenting and responding to questions from the audience.

 - The meeting or conference that you are attending: Include the name of the conference, information on the society or association sponsoring it, with dates and location, as well as details of the session at which you are approved to present.
 Include a screenshot of the abstract acceptance notification you received from the organizers (your name and presentation title should be identified in that official correspondence).

 - The process whereby your abstract was accepted: Conference grants give high priority to competitive peer-reviewed selection processes.

 - Goals of attending this conference: Describe specific sessions or meetings that you will attend, beyond the one at which you will present.
 Describe what you would discuss with scholars, what you hope to learn at this conference, which you will not be able to do if you did not participate in this conference.
 How will these sessions and conversations fit with the other work you have done in and outside of the classroom at Stanford?

 - Your budget should present the transportation expenses and registration associated with attendance.
 Requests for food and lodging (for travel more than 50 miles each way from Stanford) support may also be considered.
 More on "Constructing a Budget" here.

-- A travel appendix is required for conferences taking place internationally.
+- An International Travel Safety Plan is required for conferences taking place internationally.
 Refer to the "International Travel Requirements" section for further details and instructions.

 Guidelines for Conference Grant Letters of Recommendation